Hornsby flood map & planning overlays

 Does Hornsby have a train station?

 Yes - Hornsby has 1 train station: Hornsby Station.
-The suburb is served by 237 bus stops.
+It is also served by 238 bus stops.

 Do I need a planning report for a Hornsby property?